Monksmead School

 PE

-PE lessons will be on a Monday and Thursday every week this term.
+PE lessons will be on a Tuesday and Thursday every week this term.
 Please make sure that your child has their PE kit (named) in school on both days.
-Also, it’s important that your child is able to put their own shoes on and fasten them themselves.
-Please do not send shoes with laces until your child is able to tie them without support.
+Each child will need a pair of plimsolls or trainers for PE and you may wish to also send in a tracksuit for colder days.

 Equipment

-If you have any questions, please do not hesitate to pop in to school to see one of us.
-We are very excited to get to know the children and start the year!
+If you have any questions, please do not hesitate to pop in to school to see me or catch one of the teachers before or after school.
+It is important that we work together to provide your child with the very best experience at school.

 Mrs Feldman & Miss Coy